dominic-jones/ssss/README.md

   * This is due to domain calling into ui layer with uow still open
     * Does this mean the SideEffect fires before the concern wraps up?
   * When does the stack end?
+* Reduce to one domain module until such time as more complexity is desired

 Next
 * Tidy up player stuff